German Embassy To Issue New Visas To Those Who Could Not Travel Due To COVID-19 Restrictions - UrduPoint

 German Embassy To Issue New Visas To Those Who Could Not Travel Due To COVID-19 Restrictions

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jul, 2020 ) :The German Embassy here Friday announced that the visa holders, who could not travel to Germany due to the restrictions imposed in the wake of novel coronavirus, may apply for a new visa before August 8.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jul, 2020 ) :The German Embassy here has announced that the visa holders, who could not travel to Germany due to the restrictions imposed in the wake of novel coronavirus, may apply for a new visa before August 8.

 The embassy, in a press release posted on its website and social media accounts, said, "The entry restrictions on all non-essential travel from third countries to the Federal Republic of Germany to contain COVID-19 that came into force on 17 March 2020 may mean that you were unable to use a national visa issued by the German Embassy in Islamabad or the German Consulate General in Karachi."
 It said as soon as travel would be possible again, a new visa could be issued as part of a simplified procedure upon application.